Language

 Licenses and associations do not take periods:

-According to the Chicago Manual of Style, the trend is moving away from using periods in these abbreviations.
+The trend is moving away from using periods in degrees.
 Whichever style you choose, be consistent within the document.
-Berkeley Haas style is to exclude periods in degrees: BA, MBA, PhD, and so forth.
+Many UC Berkeley schools and colleges exclude periods from degrees.

 Departments and Disciplines